Important Questions and Answers Regarding Tick Testing

 every tick tested within three business days of arrival.

-- Once a tick is submitted for testing to becomes the property of the laboratory.
-Also, the DNA extraction procedures we use will destroy the tick.
+- Once a tick is submitted for testing it becomes the property of the laboratory.
+Also, the nucleic acid extraction procedures we use will destroy the tick.

 - Once you place your order for testing, you will receive a confirmation email with the sample number that needs to be included with your sample.
 You will receive a second email when we receive your specimen at the laboratory and